Alfa Romeo Disco Volante: The Disco Volante today

 The spider and coupé 2.0-litre prototypes are preserved in the Alfa Romeo Museum in Arese, and are regularly used in classic car races.
 Estimated value of each is between 1 and 2 million Euro.
 The fianchi stretti spider is part of the Schlumpf collection, on display in the Musée national de l’automobile in Mulhouse, France.

 Finally, the unique remaining six-cylinder 3.5-litre spider is preserved in the Museo Nazionale dell'Automobile in Turin.

 A bronze sculpture inspired by the Disco Volante was revealed in the Fiera Milano for the 100 Years of Alfa Romeo in Summer 2010.
-A limited-edition scale model of the sculture was also released for the event.
+A limited-edition scale model of the sculpture was also released for the event.

 Alfa Romeo Disco Volante by Touring

 The Alfa Romeo Disco Volante by Touring is a two-seater coupé with front-central engine and transaxle drivetrain.
 The Alfa Romeo 8C Competizione supplied the rolling chassis along with the drivetrain and electronic systems.
 The car was showcased at the 2012 Geneva Motor Show as a full scale style model.
 Touring offers this as a very limited series for discerning customers: collectors, sporting drivers and design aficionados.
 It is inspired by the Touring designed Alfa Romeo C52 of 1952.